 Research Committee (RC) a sub-committee of Academic Board delegated with the oversight of Ravensbourne's applied research strategy and for bringing forward a policy infrastructure to support high standards and integrity in research management and conduct.

 Research Committee is advised on legal, moral and ethical issues related to research by the Research Ethics Sub-Committee.
 Research Ethics Sub-Committee has particular responsibility and oversight for the integrity of research conducted at Ravensbourne ensuring that it is conducted in line with the Research Ethics section of our institutional Ethics Policy.

-Enquiries in relation to research governance should be directed to Head of Quality.
+Enquiries in relation to research governance should be directed to the quality department.